 You may not be familiar with the Wilhelm Scream.
-But if you enjoy war, action or even comedy films, it’s very likely that you’ve heard it.
-So what is it you ask?
+But if you enjoy war, action, or even comedy films, you’ll likely hear them.
+So what is it, you ask?
 Well, it may just be the most famous movie scream in the history of Hollywood.
-Once you see and listen to you, you’re certain to agree!
+Once you see and listen to you, you’re sure to agree!

 What Is The Wilhelm Scream?